Wednesday, June 18th 2025, 9:18 pm

 Q: What does Mayor Monroe Nichols believe about the potential for more victims?

-A: Mayor Nichols is optimistic that more victims will be found at Oaklawn, stating that current findings indicate they are on the right track to uncover the truth.
+A: Mayor Nichols is optimistic that more massacre victims will be found at Oaklawn, stating that current findings indicate they are on the right track to uncover the truth.

 A: The mass graves team plans to return to Oaklawn Cemetery in late summer or early fall, contingent on budget availability.